 Set up your kids’ learning spaces at home like a teacher with these great kids’ workspace ideas!
 Whether you’re homeschooling, virtual and distance learning, or want to create a great homework spot these kid-friendly workspaces are easy to set up and perfect for all types of learners.

-The former teacher in me really came out once they announced school would be virtual for the near future.
-Note that I didn’t say I’m not freaking out– as a work from home mama, this won’t be easy.
-However, I always did love setting up a classroom space that nurtures focus, curiousity and learning so it was fun for me to put these spaces together for my own kiddos this time!
+The former teacher in me really came out once they announced in 2020 that school would be virtual for the near future.
+Note that I didn’t say I didn’t freak out– as a work from home mama, it wasn’t easy.
+However, I always did love setting up a classroom space that nurtures focus, curiousity and learning so it was fun for me to put these spaces together for my own kiddos!

 Using mostly items we already had on hand, I set up spaces for each of my kids (who have drastically different learning styles, plus one is in elementary and the other in middle school so we have two different types of schedules as well.)